opulencephp/Opulence/application/rdev/models/files/README.md

   21. [Copying a Directory](#copying-a-directory)

 ## Introduction
 Most programs interact with a computer's file system in some way.
 RDev comes with the `FileSystem` class to facilitate these interactions.
-With it, you can easily read and write files, get attributes of files, copy files and folders, and recursively delete directories.
+With it, you can easily read and write files, get attributes of files, copy files and folders, and recursively delete directories, and do other common tasks.

 ## Basic Usage
 For all examples below, assume `$fileSystem = new \RDev\Models\Files\FileSystem();`.